• What are Polyphony Down the Pub & Counterpint?

 Yes, you do need to be a pretty confident sight singer to get the most out of the event.
 (We don’t sit in sections so you may find yourself in among other voice parts, though you can always move to find someone singing the same part!)
 Ideally, you’ll also be familiar with how this style of music ‘works’.

 However, anyone who doesn’t read music or who doesn’t want to join in is still very welcome to turn up and listen instead; we’ve had great feedback from people who have said that it’s an amazing surround sound experience!

 • Do I need a good singing voice and is there an audition?

-No audition at all – as long as you are happy that you know what you are doing and that you can hold your line alongside other singers then that’s all that’s required.
+No audition at all – these are self-selecting come and sing events, so as long as you are happy that you know what you are doing and that you can hold your line alongside other singers then that’s all that’s required.

-We get people from all backgrounds at PDtP: symphony or opera chorus members who don’t usually get to sing this stuff; chapel choristers who do usually get to sing it but who want to let their hair down; instrumentalists who want to have a warble for a change; people who haven’t sung in years and want to give it another go; people who are unable to commit to a regular choir; students; retirees; people who are somewhere between study and retirement; we’ve even had a Radio 3 presenter along for a session!
+We get people from all backgrounds at PDtP: regular choir members who love this repertoire; symphony or opera chorus members who don’t usually get to sing this stuff; chapel choristers who do usually get to sing it but who want to let their hair down; instrumentalists who want to have a warble for a change; people who haven’t sung in years and want to give it another go; people who are unable to commit to a regular choir; students; retirees; people who are somewhere between study and retirement; we’ve even had a Radio 3 presenter along for a session!

 • Is there any accompaniment?

 No, we are full-on a cappella to the max, just pure voice-on-voice action.
 Whatever any of that means.

 Not at the moment but don’t forget to bring your drinking money.